 Another possibly simpler and more robust approach is to have the blockchain file distributed across multiple devices and multiple users as per the image 2 above.

-Since the currency system itself needs devices on which to run the BCS software, a certain HD space is reserved to store an encrypted version of each user blockchain data.
+Since the currency system itself needs devices on which to run the LC software, a certain HD space is reserved to store an encrypted version of each user blockchain data.

 The same user could have multiple devices synching dynamically with his or her own credentials similarly to other software (ie Dropbox, Google Drive, etc).